JBDuler/mac-dev-setup/README.md

 pyenv versions
 ```

-The start (`*`) should indicate we are still using the `system` version.
-We should set the one we installed to be the default:
+The star (`*`) should indicate we are still using the `system` version, which is the default.
+We recommend leaving it as the default as some [Node.js](https://nodejs.org/en/) packages will use it in their installation process.

+You can switch your current terminal to another Python version with:

 ```
-pyenv global 2.7.13
+pyenv global 3.x.x
 ```

 You should now see that version when running: